MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/installation/SecurityPlanning.md

 - Why does one user account need access to all Microsoft Dynamics GP databases to delete another user account?

     When a user account is being deleted, Microsoft Dynamics GP removes the user account from all databases it is a member of and deletes the SQL login.
 The current user will need to have access to each of the databases, as well as the correct permissions to delete the user account from SQL Server.
-If the current user doesn’t have access to the database to remove a user account, a message is displayed alerting them of this.
+If the current user doesn't have access to the database to remove a user account, a message is displayed alerting them of this.

 - Does the user account have to be in the same database role for all databases?**

-    Technically, the user doesn’t have to belong to the same database role for all databases, but it is highly recommended.
+    Technically, the user doesn't have to belong to the same database role for all databases, but it is highly recommended.
 It is possible to have a user belong to the DB_OWNER role in one database and the DB_ACCESSADMIN and DB_SECURITYADMIN in another database, and the ability to grant users access to company databases will still work as designed.
 However, all Microsoft Dynamics GP users should belong to the DYNGRP database role for proper functioning of the application.

 ### Microsoft Dynamics GP windows

 The following information contains answers to questions about windows within Microsoft Dynamics GP.

-- When I open the User Access window, why aren’t the check boxes available?
+- When I open the User Access window, why aren't the check boxes available?

     When the requirements for using the User Access window are not met, the check boxes are unavailable.
 Within the User Access window, you have the ability to grant and deny access to companies.
 This action of granting and denying access is nothing more than adding and removing user accounts to the database and making the user a member of the DYNGRP.
 This action making check boxes available is determined by the following two factors:

         - What database permissions the current user has when the window is opened.

         - The user performing the action has the correct database permissions that are described in the User Access section of this document.
-We don’t have the ability to individually make each check box unavailable based on the permissions that are set at the database window.
+We don't have the ability to individually make each check box unavailable based on the permissions that are set at the database window.

 - Why is the Save button unavailable in the User Setup window?

-    The Save button is unavailable when the current user doesn’t have the correct permissions to create a user account.
-If the current user doesn’t belong to the SysAdmin Fixed Server role, then a combination of SQL Server roles must be used to create the login.
+    The Save button is unavailable when the current user doesn't have the correct permissions to create a user account.
+If the current user doesn't belong to the SysAdmin Fixed Server role, then a combination of SQL Server roles must be used to create the login.
 The current user must be a member of the SecurityAdmin Fixed Server role and at least a member of the Db_Owner role or member of Db_AccessAdmin and Db_SecurityAdmin roles for the DYNAMICS database.

 - Why is the Delete button unavailable in the User Setup window?

-    The Delete button is unavailable when the current user doesn’t have the correct permissions to delete a user account.
-If the current user doesn’t belong to the SysAdmin Fixed Server role, then a combination of SQL Server roles must be used to create the login.
+    The Delete button is unavailable when the current user doesn't have the correct permissions to delete a user account.
+If the current user doesn't belong to the SysAdmin Fixed Server role, then a combination of SQL Server roles must be used to create the login.
 The current user must be a member of the SecurityAdmin Fixed Server role and at least a member of the Db_Owner role or member of Db_AccessAdmin for all databases that exist in the Company Master table (SY01500).
 If there are records in the Company Master table that do not have a corresponding database, those records must be removed in order for the Delete button to be available.

 - Why is the Password field unavailable in the User Setup window?

-    The Password field is unavailable if the system administrator (“sa”) user ID is entered in the User Setup window.
-The “sa” user password cannot be changed within the Microsoft Dynamics GP application because it would be encrypted and rendered useless with any other Microsoft SQL Server tool.
+    The Password field is unavailable if the system administrator ("sa") user ID is entered in the User Setup window.
+The "sa" user password cannot be changed within the Microsoft Dynamics GP application because it would be encrypted and rendered useless with any other Microsoft SQL Server tool.

 ### Security in Microsoft Dynamics GP